lambdaclass/concrete/ROADMAP.md

           the **container being accessed must not be reachable from the callback's context** (value-semantics + no-closures invariant;
           trusted/raw-pointer smuggling stays audit-responsibility).
+          CALLBACK vs BORROW-BLOCK — DECIDED 2026-06-12: the V1.1 mechanism is the scoped CALLBACK (`with_value`), not a lexical borrow block over a container (`borrow v = m.get(k) in 'R { … }`, Austral-style).
+The borrow block is more ergonomic and more native (Concrete already has borrow blocks), but it requires the checker to know `m.get(k)` *returns a reference borrowed from self* — a minimal `from(self)`, i.e. returned-reference provenance, the very thing #8a1 defers and H1 was designed not to depend on. `with_value` creates the borrow inside the combinator and passes it DOWN, so no return-position ref and no provenance exist to track — the callback boundary is the region.
+          Borrow-block container projections are recorded as a FUTURE ergonomic alternative, to be designed only if `with_value` proves too awkward in real code (evidence-gated, like `from()` itself); `from(self)` stays deferred until such evidence.
+See
+          `docs/CALLABLE_VALUES_AND_CAPABILITIES.md` §5.0 and
+          `research/language/borrowed-container-access.md`.
      So "close H1 now" = close the dangerous MUTABLE half now (tier 1), and the immutable-read half is contained-and-disclosed until V1.1 callbacks.
      `Clone` is NOT a dependency of either half.